 A big proponent of the Yeehaw bandwagon is singer Solange Knowles.
 Her album was even inspired by it.
 Solange’s most recent musical compilation, “When I Get Home,” is inspired by her experience growing up in Texas with African- American cowboys and cowgirls.
 American rapper Cardi B also showed her support for the Yeehaw Agenda as well.
 One way she did it was by wearing cowgirl-inspired outfits in her Thotiana music video.

 We know how influential celebrities are.
 It’s not too far to believe that the popularity of Cowboy emojis could have been influenced by this!

 4. TikTok Yee Haw Meme Challenge

 As previously mentioned, cowboy-related memes are spreading like wildfire over the Internet.
 It has even gone over to video-sharing, social networking service TikTok!
 If you’re one of the six million users of this popular app, you’ve most likely come across the “Yee Haw Challenge.”

 In this challenge, users turn into a cowboy or cowgirl after drinking a beverage called “yee haw juice.”
-Playing in the background as they do the challenge is “Old Town Road” by Lil Nas X. The challenge is so popular, as of this writing, 1.8 million videos were uploaded and tagged with #YeehawChallenge.
+Playing in the background as they do the challenge is “Old Town Road” by Lil Nas X. The challenge is so popular, and as of this writing, 1.8 million videos have been uploaded and tagged with #YeehawChallenge.

 To say that cowboys are having a bit of a renaissance right now is definitely an understatement!